Bonnie-Buyuklieva/SS_ASM19/index.md

 ## Syllabus and Tutors

-The objective of the syllabus is to warm participants up to key quantitative methods and introduce them to core spatial modelling methods.
-There will be a strong focus on demonstrating these methods with code snippets and coding demonstrations which participants can experiment with and build upon.
-Over half the lesson time on the first two days is assigned to hands on coding and analysis with the support of the course tutors.
+The objective of the syllabus is to warm participants up to key quantitative methods and then introduce them to core spatial modelling methods.
+There will be a strong focus on demonstrating these methods with code snippets.
+Participants will see live coding examples they can experiment with and build upon for the hackathon.
+Over half the lesson time on the first two days is assigned to hands on coding and teamwork with the support of the course tutors.

 ***